 E-mails can also be an easy and very effective tool for communicating with legislators.
 The tips above apply to e-mails.
 Just treat it as seriously as a written letter.
 And even though you are using email, be sure to provide your snail mail address and zip.

 Trish is one of the owners of Hip Homeschool Moms.
-She has been married to her best friend, David, for 20 years and they have three sons (ages 19, 17 and 15).
+She has been married to her best friend, David, for 22 years and they have three sons (ages 19, 17 and 15).
 Trish is from the coast of North Carolina, but they now live in rural West Tennessee on a 40+ acre farm.
 She has been homeschooling since 2009 and her homeschool style leans towards a Montessori approach with a heavy emphasis on hands-on learning.
-They also own a small business that Trish runs from home.
 Trish’s family is Messianic and they love studying the Scriptures, learning Hebrew and growing in their faith and walk daily.
-In her spare time, Trish loves to write, work in their garden and can regularly be found trying to learn something new, modeling that learning is indeed a life-long endeavor!
+In her spare time, Trish loves to travel, write, work in their garden and can regularly be found trying to learn something new, modeling that learning is indeed a life-long endeavor!